-September 27, 2004 – Producer Phil Spector is charged with the murder of 40-year-old actress Lana Clarkson.
-Spector remains free on $1 million bail.
-He is eventually found guilty of second-degree murder in 2009 and is now serving 19 years in prison.
+September 27, 2004 – Producer Phil Spector is charged with the murder of 40-year-old actress Lana Clarkson and is released on $1 million bail.
+He is eventually found guilty of second-degree murder in 2009 and was serving 19 years in prison.
 He died due to complications of Covid-19 on January 16, 2021 at the age of 81.

 Classic Rock Birthdays